BarrettWR/memory-game/README.md

 # Memory Game

-This is a simply memory game created using React and Vite.
+This is a simple memory game created using React and Vite.